snowyu/api-bdd-test.js/README.md

-tag with `@only` before the scenario to execute the scenario only. tag with `@pending` before the scenario to stop the scenario.
+tag with `@only` before the scenario to execute the scenario only. tag with `@pending` before the scenario to stop the scenario. tag with `@before` before the scenario to turn the scenario to a before feature hook. tag with `@after` before the scenario to turn the scenario to a after feature hook. tag with `@beforeEach` before the scenario to turn the scenario to a before each scenario hook. tag with `@afterEach` before the scenario to turn the scenario to a after each scenario hook.

 ```cucumber
 @only